ibm-cloud-docs/log-analysis/data.md

 When a LogDNA agent sends data to a LogDNA instance, data is encrypted in transit over HTTPS.

-When a user request an export, the data is encrypted during transit, and is also encrypted at rest in {{site.data.keyword.cos_full_notm}} (COS).
+When a user requests an export, the data is encrypted during transit, and is also encrypted at rest in {{site.data.keyword.cos_full_notm}} (COS).

 ## Data retention for search